Bangladeshi nationality law: Upon the founding of the state

+Commonwealth citizenship

+Bangladeshi citizens are also Commonwealth citizens by default as well.

 Jus sanguinis

-According to the Citizenship Act 1951, one method of acquiring Bangladeshi nationality is via jus sanguinis (Citizenship by right of blood).
+According to the Citizenship Act 1951, one method of acquiring Bangladeshi nationality is via jus sanguinis (citizenship by right of blood).
 This means one may acquire citizenship regardless of whether they were born on Bangladeshi sovereign territory or not.
 Bangladeshi citizenship is provided primarily jus sanguinis, or through bloodline, irrespective of the place or the legitimacy of the birth.
-Therefore, any child born to a Bangladeshi woman illegitimately outside Bangladeshi soil would still be a Bangladeshi citizen, whereas a child born to two non-nationals in Bangladesh would not.
+Therefore, any child born to a Bangladeshi woman illegitimately outside Bangladeshi soil would still be eligible to be a Bangladeshi citizen, whereas a child born to two non-nationals in Bangladesh would not.
 This method is restricted if the child's parents also acquired their nationality through naturalisation or by descent.

-Note, however that the Act states that for this to be the case, if the parent from whom the citizenship is to be inherited obtained their Bangladeshi citizenship by descent (rather than birth, for example) then the birth must be registered at the nearest Bangladeshi Embassy or Mission.
+The Act states, however, that for this to be the case, if the parent from whom the citizenship is to be inherited obtained their Bangladeshi citizenship by descent (rather than birth, for example) then the birth must be registered at the nearest Bangladeshi Embassy, High Commission or Mission.

 Jus soli

-Citizenship is acquired jus soli (Citizenship by right of birth within the territory), or at birth, when the identity or nationality of the parents is unknown.
+Citizenship is acquired jus soli (citizenship by right of birth within the territory), or at birth, when the identity or nationality of the parents is unknown.
 In this regard, the child is assumed to be born to Bangladeshi nationals, and hence, given citizenship upon birth.
 However, this does not apply to the children of enemy aliens born in Bangladesh and it also does not apply to people residing illegally in Bangladesh or refugees in Bangladesh.
 Enemy aliens are people who do not recognize or refuse to recognize the sovereignty, territorial integrity and independence of the People's Republic of Bangladesh.
 Enemy aliens are also people whose country of citizenship is, or was, at war with Bangladesh since the declaration of independence in March 1971 by the father of the nation Sheikh Mujibur Rahman.
 Jus soli citizenship is conferred upon some Urdu-speaking people of Bangladesh since May 2008 by a High Court verdict (see below).